Fall Gardening To-Do List

 Early Fall September-mid-October

-1. Watering - September can be deceptively dry, especially after we've become accustomed to the monsoon rains.
-Continue to water regularly any transplants from the 2018 growing season during September and early October.
+1. Watering - September can be deceptively dry, especially without the monsoon rains.
+Continue to water regularly any transplants from this growing season during September and early October.
 Perennials, ornamental grasses, shrubs, trees and evergreens planted in the last two years need deep soakings at least twice weekly.

 2. Mulching - Help to converse water and improve the soil moisture levels by making sure all of this year's transplants have a nice deep layer of mulch around their base and water holding saucer ("well") to shade the soil from the sun.